Wait! There may be a waiting list.

 - Learn about counseling: Read the FAQ about Counseling.

-- Learn about our provider’s Specialties.
-If we are not able to provide service for your situation, we may be able to help you find another provider who may be able to meet your needs; however, I cannot guarantee that any suggestions I provide will fit your needs.
+- Learn about my Specialties.
+If I am not able to provide service for your situation, I may be able to give you information about another provider who may be able to meet your needs; however, I cannot guarantee that any suggestions I provide will fit your needs.

-- Call Kristen at (503) 766-9083 to talk about your counseling needs, scheduling, questions, and concerns.
+- Call me, Kristen, at (503) 766-9083 to talk about your counseling needs, scheduling, questions, and concerns.
 This phone consultation is required before we can schedule an appointment.

 Common Concerns of New Clients Who Want to Make that First Appointment

 No problem!
 All calls are handled by me, Kristen.

 I have been afraid to make difficult phone calls too (shaky voice, squeeks, fumbled words, and all), so I understand!
 I typically don’t answer my phone for incoming calls (I may be working with clients, driving, in meetings, etc.), so your call will likely go to voicemail.
 I will only call you back if you leave a message, so you can feel free to take little steps to build up your courage to leave a message.
 This means you can call and hang up immediately.
 Later, you can call, listen to my voicemail greeting, and hang up without leaving a message.
 Then when you’re ready, you can call and leave a message, and I can call you back.